Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 - Although industrial eREITs perform a bit better than the entire segment, they have nothing to be proud of.
 In 31 observations our of 38, that's 81.58%, spread over the three periods of rising rates/yields, industrial eREITs recorded negative return.

-- The absolute performance of this sub-group is still poor and if we eliminate GOOD from the results, not a single name among the industrial eREITs managed to post a positive return on average during these periods of rising rates/yields.
+- The absolute performance of this sub-group is still poor, and if we eliminate GOOD from the results, not a single name among the industrial eREITs managed to post a positive return on average during these periods of rising rates/yields.

 - Most names (DCT, DRE, FR, GPT, LPT, STAG, WPC) recorded negative total return during each and every examined period.
 Putting it differently, these names weren't able even once to overcome the rising rates/yields environment.